hacknlove/onGet/examples/README.md

 ### Tree-view

-I could use the same approach of the redux state, to store the tree, but I wanted to show stress-test the dotted plugin, with thousends of differents subscriptions and changes propagating up and down the tree.
+I could use the same approach of the redux state, to store the tree, but I wanted to stress-test the dotted plugin, with hundreds of different subscriptions and changes propagating up and down the tree.

 * [source](/examples/tree-view)